Fetching latest release...

 • Passives is the usual term we use to refer to the abilities characters and weapons have.

-• EX weapons refer to the Dark Memory weapons that you upgrade with cubes.
+• EX weapons refer to the Dark Memory weapons that you upgrade with Zenith's Brilliance cubes.

 • Bold vigor abilities multiply your damage above a specified HP percentage.